Last updated on September 28th, 2021

 Swiss ski resorts below 2200-2500m (7220-8200 ft), like for example, Gstaad, are generally better suited for beginners or intermediate skiers.
 There are many gentler slopes, perfect if you’re just starting or if you want to improve your skiing skills.

 All top Swiss ski resorts offer a wide range of accommodations: hotels, luxury chalets, guesthouses, and more.

 Ski holidays in Switzerland: how to choose your ideal resort

 I’m pretty sure you wish you could experience multiple ski resorts in Switzerland.
-In some cases, this is possible since they’re not too far away.
+In some cases, this is possible since Switzerland is a small country, and some resorts are close one to another.
 However, there are ski areas that are somewhat distant from one another.
 In that case, you’ll have to pick one which is right for you.

 Jungfrau Ski Region

 by Jurga, Full Suitcase